DavidDock/bodyweight-home-fitness/README.md

     * My images did not have implicit widths and heights which also effected the performance score so I added into the html the width and height of each image.
 This fixed the issue.
     * It was also suggested that I minimised the css.
 I cleaned the css up to make it more efficient.

-* Following the HTML validator testing I made three changes to make sure it passed.
-    * I needed to add a p element in the motivation page which I previusely missed.
-    * In the exercise page I changed a section element to a div as the section didnt have a heading.
-    * In the contact response page I changed a section element to a div as the section didnt have a heading.

 * My mentor noticed the following issues.
     * That the buttons on the nav bar and form changed in size upon hover.
 This was a style choice by me but it was pointed out that this was not best practice so I ammended the hover style rules to fix the issue.
     * The text using the teko font family appeared to flash upon reloading the pages.
 This is a common issue called 'fouc' where the browsers default font styles are shown prior to loading the google font url.
 I changed the font display attribute to block to give the font face a short block period so this 'flashing' is less likely to occur.